 For our last full day in Crete, we wanted to explore another beach.
-We didn’t want to go too far so we checked a list of beaches recommended by our Crete friend and we decided to go to Agia Pelagia.
-It was about an hour to get there by car.
+We didn’t want to go too far so we checked a list of beaches to visit in Crete recommended by our friend who is from the island, so we decided to go to Agia Pelagia.
+It was about an hour to get there by car from Rethymno.

 The journey was lovely actually.
 I enjoyed the ride.
 Agia Pelagia was originally a traditional fishing village.
 But now it is known as a seaside resort.
 It has a narrow beach and it is set in a protected bay.
 It is not very big and it is filled with lounge chairs.
 It is very popular for jet skiing and scuba diving.
 The water is beautiful and clear.
 My girls really loved this beach – they stayed in the water for hours.

 We had such a lovely time in Crete that we didn’t want to leave.
 It is always sad to leave a place when you have had a wonderful time.
 We would definitely like to go back to revisit some of these as well as to find some new ones.
 We’ll then let you know if we find more beaches to visit in Crete!

 For more inspirations of where to travel next, check out The Works travel guides with lots of beautiful places to discover in your next trip.

 Have you been to Crete?
 Which one is your favourite beach?
-What other beaches would you recommend to visit?
+What other beaches to visit in Crete would you recommend?

 Thanks for stopping by,